KingKai-1906/sr.kaio-seasoning/INSTRUCTIONS.md

   Apart from that, no other compatibility issues reagarding the original TPF.

+  With the release of TPF 4.5, Phoenix added her own addon called **The Phoenix Flavour - Extended** or shortly, **TPF-X**.
+I'm basing my seasoning on TPF-X from now on, since it's easier and more convenient for you users :)

 ## 3 - Prerequisites
   - Skyrim Special Edition with the 3 DLCs
-  - **100% UNTOUCHED** version of **The Phoenix Flavour 4.4.2**, installed either manually or via Wabbajack
+  - **100% UNTOUCHED** version of **The Phoenix Flavour 4.5.1**, installed either manually or via Wabbajack
+  - **100% UNTOUCHED** version of **TPF-X Addon**, installed manually.

 ## 4 - Setup
   - **Profile Creation:**
     - On MO2, click on the **Profiles** dropdown menu and select `<Manage...>`.
-    - At the new window, select `The Phoenix Flavour` profile and click `Copy` and name it `The Phoenix Flavour - Sr. Kaio Seasoning`, and then click `Close`.
+    - At the new window, select `The Phoenix Flavour - Extended` profile and click `Copy` and name it `Sr. Kaio Seasoning`, and then click `Close`.
     - Back at MO2 main window, click on the dropdown menu again, and select the newly created profile.

-  >**WARNING: LEAVE THE ORIGINAL `The Phoenix Flavour` PROFILE UNTOUCHED!**
+  >**WARNING: LEAVE THE ORIGINAL `The Phoenix Flavour` and `The Phoenix Flavour - Extended` PROFILES UNTOUCHED!**

-  The instructions here are meant to keep the original profile intact and I'm not responsible if you mess up your original TPF installation.
+  The instructions here are meant to keep the original profiles intact and I'm not responsible if you mess up your original TPF or TPF-X installation.

 ## 5 - Mod List

   ### 5.1 - Disable Mods
-  Firstly, we're going to **disable** some mods that came with TPF.
-Don't delete them, because it'd break the original TPF profile, just disable them by clicking the checkbox at the left side of their names, and making sure they don't have a checkmark anymore.
+  Firstly, we're going to **disable** some mods that came with TPF and TPF-X. Don't delete them, because it'd break the original TPF and TPF-X profiles, just disable them by clicking the checkbox at the left side of their names, and making sure they don't have a checkmark anymore.

+  Since we're based on TPF-X now, some mods are already disabled, just keep them disabled, we're not re-enabling any mods that TPF-X disabled.

   ### INTERFACE
   - [ ] **A Matter of Time - Phoenix Preset**